Transportation in New York City: MTA

 Subway riders pay with the MetroCard, which is also valid on all other rapid transit systems and buses in the city, as well as the Roosevelt Island tramway.
 The MetroCard has completely replaced tokens, which were used in the past, to pay fares.
 Fares are loaded electronically on the card.
 Since 2019, riders have had the option to use OMNY, a contactless system compatible with smart wallets and credit cards.
-System rollout of OMNY to all buses and subway stations was complete in 2020, and OMNY will replace the MetroCard by 2023.
+System rollout of OMNY to all buses and subway stations was complete in 2020, and OMNY will fully replace the MetroCard by 2026.

 PATH

-The Port Authority Trans-Hudson (PATH) is a rapid transit system that links Manhattan to Jersey City, Hoboken, Harrison and Newark, in New Jersey.
+The Port Authority Trans-Hudson (PATH) is a rapid transit system that links Manhattan to Jersey City, Hoboken, Harrison, and Newark, in New Jersey.
 A primary transit link between Manhattan and New Jersey, PATH carries 240,000 passengers each weekday on four lines.

-While some PATH stations are adjacent to subway stations in New York City and Newark as well as Hudson-Bergen Light Rail stations in Hudson County, there are no free transfers.
+While some PATH stations are adjacent to subway stations in New York City, Newark, and the Hudson-Bergen Light Rail stations in Hudson County, there are no free transfers.
 The PATH system spans 13.8 miles (22.2 km) of route mileage, not including track overlap.
 Like the New York City Subway, PATH operates 24 hours a day.
-Opened in 1908 as the Hudson and Manhattan Railroad, a privately owned corporation, PATH since 1962 has been operated by the Port Authority of New York and New Jersey.
+Opened in 1908 as the privately owned Hudson and Manhattan Railroad, PATH has been operated by the Port Authority of New York and New Jersey since 1962.

+Light rail

+New Jersey Transit manages two separate light rail lines in the New York metropolitan area: the Hudson-Bergen Light Rail and Newark Light Rail, which connects to transit systems that enter New York City proper.
+All of New Jersey Transit's light rail systems operate on a proof-of-payment fare collection system, as is typical of light rail systems throughout the United States.

+The oldest system is the Newark Light Rail, consisting of the original Newark City Subway and the newer Broad Street Line.
+The Newark City Subway was opened in 1935, and was the sole remaining streetcar line when New Jersey Transit took operations in 1980.
+The Broad Street Line, which operates between Newark Penn Station and Broad Street Station, was opened in 2006.

+The Hudson-Bergen Light Rail was constructed by New Jersey Transit during the early 2000s using the rights-of-way of freight railroads.
+The first Minimum Operating Segment of the Hudson-Bergen Light Rail was completed in 2002, and in 2006, service to its current northern terminus of Tonnelle Avenue began.